casper-network/docs-archive/dapp/intro.md

 - Tokenization types to use for exchanging tokens
 - Storing assets catalog and tokenizing what you own
-- power to vote (stake)
+- Power to vote (stake)
 - Rewards (e.g. get tokens when you purchase something)

 [GIT Repository](https://github.com/CasperLabs/CasperLabs/tree/master)
 All our code is open source on GitHub.

-What's it for, what's in it, how is it used for DApp developers
+ README.md docs of a repo describe what a feature is for, what's in it, and how is it used for DApp developers

 #### Coding Standards